Gopal3/blinkit-excel-dashboard/README.md

 ## 📜 License

 Use any OSI-approved license that fits your goals.
 If unsure, MIT is a safe default for showcasing.

----

-## 💡 Contact

-Questions or suggestions?
-Open an issue or reach out via LinkedIn / email.